 - Lilly Miller Sulfur Dust at 1 Tbl/gal water.
 H

 - Trilogy at 1% of spray volume.
 Do not use near sulfur applications, below 45°F, above 90°F, or when plants are under heat or moisture stress.
 Do not use when foliage is wet as good coverage is essential.
 Poor control as a stand-alone product.
+Not registered in Oregon.
 4-hr reentry.
 O

 - Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 4 quarts/A. Active ingredient is a small protein.
 4-hr reentry.
 O